Bronchiole: Terminal bronchioles

 The terminal bronchioles are the most distal segment of the conducting zone.
 They branch off the lesser bronchioles.
 Each of the terminal bronchioles divides to form respiratory bronchioles which contain a small number of alveoli.
 Terminal bronchioles are lined with simple ciliated cuboidal epithelium containing club cells.
 Club cells are non-ciliated, rounded protein-secreting cells.
 Their secretions are a non-sticky, proteinaceous compound to maintain the airway in the smallest bronchioles.
 The secretion, called pulmonary surfactant, reduces surface tension, allowing for bronchioles to expand during inspiration and keeping the bronchioles from collapsing during expiration.
 Club cells are a stem cell of the respiratory system, and also produce enzymes that detoxify substances dissolved in the respiratory fluid.

 Respiratory bronchioles

 The respiratory bronchioles are the narrowest airways of the lungs, 0.5 mm across.
 The bronchi divide many times before evolving into the bronchioles.

 The respiratory bronchioles deliver air to the exchange surfaces of the lungs.

 They are interrupted by alveoli which are thin walled evaginations.
 Alveolar ducts are side branches of the respiratory bronchioles.
-The respiratory bronchioles are lined by ciliated columnar epithelium along with some non-ciliated cells called club cells.
+The respiratory bronchioles are lined by ciliated cuboidal epithelium along with some non-ciliated cells called club cells.